minminlittleshrimp/MCT-daemon/README.md

 git clone https://github.com/minminlittleshrimp/MCT-daemon.git
 ```

-To build and install the DLT daemon, follow these steps:
+To build and install the MCT daemon, follow these steps:

 ```bash
 $cd /path_to_ws/mct-daemon